facebookresearch/simmc/README.md

 ### (2) Download Datasets and Code

-* Irrespective of participation in the challenge, we'd like to encourge those interested in this dataset to complete this [optional survey] (https://oculus.qualtrics.com/jfe/form/SV_1AlazoSV7iwepZH).
+* Irrespective of participation in the challenge, we'd like to encourge those interested in this dataset to complete this [optional survey](https://oculus.qualtrics.com/jfe/form/SV_1AlazoSV7iwepZH).
 This will also help us communicate any future updates on the codebase, the datasets, and the challenge track.

 * Git clone our repository to download the datasets and the code.
 You may use the provided baselines as a starting point to develop your models.
 ```